SamSoucy/Sprint-Challenge-React-Wars/Answers.md

 	   Apps with state that changes a lot will benefit from React JS.

-1. What does it mean to _think_ in react?
+2. What does it mean to _think_ in react?

+Ans.
+To think in react, means to break down and think about the UI in parts       or components.
+Then using that breakdown, props and state to build your      App.

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.